Extremal density for subdivisions with length or sparsity constraints: Introduction

 \begin{problem}[Wood] For given $k\in \mathbb{N}$, does there exist $h(k)= o(k^2)$, such that every graph with average degree at least $h(k)$ contains a subdivision of $K_{k,k}$? \end{problem}

 This problem essentially asks whether the structure of $H$ could affect the density needed to force an $H$-subdivision.
-To understand why the above question imposes bipartite condition among many other structural conditions, consider the following example.
-Consider a graph $H$ with $5n$ edges having no spanning bipartite subgraph with more than $3n$ edges, then it is easy to see that $G=K_{n,n}$ does not contain any $H$-subdivision while $d(G) \geq \Omega(e(H))$.
-Hence, this shows that being almost bipartite (in the sense that deleting $o(e(H))$ edges from $H$ leaves a bipartite graph) is a necessary condition for a sublinear bound to ensure an $H$-subdivision.
+To understand why the above question imposes a bipartite condition among many other structural conditions, consider the following example.
+For $0< \delta < 1$, consider a graph $H$ with $(1+\delta)m$ edges having no spanning bipartite subgraph with more than $m$ edges (e.g. certain blowups of a triangle).
+Note that the graph $G=K_{\delta m/2, \delta m/2}$ does not contain any $H$-subdivision while $d(G)\geq \frac{1}{5} \delta e(H)$.
+Indeed, any attempt to embed a copy of $TH$ in $G$ would require replacing at least $\delta m$ edges of $H$ with paths in $G$, which occupy at least $\delta m\ge |G|$ additional vertices in $G$, a contradiction.
+Hence, in order for a sublinear bound $d(G)\geq \varepsilon e(H)$ to guarantee an $H$-subdivision, the graph $H$ must be almost bipartite, in the sense that deleting $O(\varepsilon e(H))$ edges from $H$ leaves a bipartite graph.

 However, Im, Kim, Kim and Liu \cite{crux} recently observed that bipartiteness on $H$ alone is not sufficient, so the answer to Problem~\ref{ques-Ktt} is no. They showed that regardless of the structure of $H$, the linear bound $O(e(H))$ cannot be improved as long as $H$ is dense, i.e.~when $d(H)=\Omega(|H|)$.
-We notice that a more careful analysis of their construction shows that for any logarithmically dense $H$, the linear bound is optimal.
+We prove that a more careful analysis of their construction shows that for any logarithmically dense $H$, the linear bound is optimal.

 \begin{proposition} For any $h$-vertex graph $H$ with $d(H)\geq 128\log h$, there exists an $n$-vertex graph $G$ for all sufficiently large $n$ such that $d(G)\geq \frac{e(H)}{40}$ and $TH\nsubseteq G$. \end{proposition}